 Practical Considerations for Modern Implementation

 While the benefits of lath and plaster are substantial, it’s essential to understand the practical implications of choosing this method.
 The installation process requires skilled craftsmen and typically takes longer than conventional drywall installation.
-Current market data shows installation costs averaging £10-15 per square foot in the UK, roughly 40% higher than drywall alternatives.
+Current market data shows installation costs averaging £12-18 per square foot in the UK as of 2026, roughly 45% higher than drywall alternatives.
+However, when lifecycle costs are considered—including the reduced need for repairs and replacement—lath and plaster often proves more economical over a 50-year period.
+Data from the RICS Building Cost Information Service indicates that whole-life cost analysis favors traditional plastering for properties expected to remain in service for more than 40 years.

 Installation Costs and Timeframes